zhang-yi-fei/MScoco/README.md

-# MScoco
-Synthesize poses from texts.
+# Synthesizing Human Pose from Captions